 If building an audio system, you will need to give careful consideration to speaker placement.
 In certain situations where you use contractors to do your sound, you won’t need to worry about this, but if doing your own sound, speaker placement can make a world of difference to overall quality.
-Read my post on this topic here.

 13)Build a sound tech team

 If you have a new sound desk and PA setup, you’re going to need a good team to get the best out of it.
 Take time and care when choosing team members, offer training and continual support.
 You may find this more in-depth post on how to build a church tech team and develop a training program.

 With lots of cable lying around, they can be a trip hazard and accident just waiting to happen.
 Make sure you have your cables that are tavelling long distances within the church inside plastic trunking.
 It’s relatively inexpensive and simple to install – click here to check price on Amazon

 There are so many mixers to choose from when building a PA, how do you know which is the right one for what you need?
 Digital mixers are becoming more popular, but analogue mixers are still widely used.
 I personally prefer analogue mixers, but that’s just me, you need to figure out what you need.
 I have written a few posts to help with that.
 Check out my comparison post Analog mixers vs digital mixers.